Hot Seat (game show): Pilot

 The pilot, recorded on January 17, 1976, was played the same as the series with the exception of the bonus round: the husband sat in front of a turntable, while the wife saw the lie-detector reactions in another isolation booth.
 The husband would be shown three prizes (in this case, a washer/dryer combo, an expensive sports car, and a cheap iron with ironing board), and had to say "No, I would not like that prize." for each one.
 After the husband's third reaction, the wife chose which prize the couple would win.

 However, there was a twist: namely, the third prize was modeled by a young lady wearing a bikini.
 The wife, unaware of this and only seeing that the lie detector had shot to the very end of the scale for the third prize, chose it (again, based on her husband's reaction, which had clearly lied about not wanting the model).
 After the wife came out of the booth, she screamed in agony upon seeing what the show had done.

 Broadcast history

 Hot Seat premiered July 12, 1976 at 12:00 Noon Eastern/11:00 AM Central, replacing Let's Make a Deal, which had concluded its 12 and 1/2 year run (7 and 1/2 years on ABC) that Friday.
 It went up against The Young and the Restless on CBS, and The Fun Factory on NBC and for its last three weeks on air, 50 Grand Slam.
-After Hot Seat ended, a variety series hosted by Don Ho would take over the ABC Noon slot.
+Greenlit directly by Fred Silverman, the executive hoped the success of CBS's Gambit, also produced by Heatter-Quigley, would be repeated, though it only lasted through the summer.
+After Hot Seat ended, The Don Ho Show would take over the ABC noon slot.